MicrosoftDocs/sql-docs/azure-sql/managed-instance/recovery-using-backups.md

 [!INCLUDE [updated-for-az](../includes/updated-for-az.md)]
 > [!IMPORTANT]
-> The PowerShell Azure Resource Manager module is still supported by SQL Database and SQL Managed Instance, but all future development is for the Az.Sql module.
+> The PowerShell Azure Resource Manager module is still supported by SQL Managed Instance, but all future development is for the Az.Sql module.
 For these cmdlets, see [AzureRM.Sql](/powershell/module/AzureRM.Sql/).
 Arguments for the commands in the Az module and in Azure Resource Manager modules are to a great extent identical.

 > [!NOTE]
 > Restore points represent a period between the earliest restore point and the latest log backup point.
 Information on latest restore point is currently unavailable on Azure PowerShell.